Helpful hints, tips, and tidbits

 Questions to ask when calling for price checks:

 - How much is your administrative fee?
-This is a one time up-front cost These can vary from our low fee of $10 all the way up to $30.
-The average is about $20- make sure you know what you will be charged when renting a unit.
+This is a one time up-front cost These can vary from our fee of $30 all the way up to $50.
+Make sure you know what you will be charged when renting a unit.
 Also ask if there are any required deposits or other assorted fees.

 - How often does the self-storage facility raise their prices?
 Technically a facility can raise their prices every 30 days with written notice.
 A common ploy is to get you to rent a unit at a low "bargain price" or "special" only to raise the rent 2 months later.
 I-10 Self Storage has only raised rents two times in the last three years.

 - Are the managers knowledgeable and friendly?
 This sounds very obvious, but many customers who rent with us say that we were the only facility that has been nice to them!
-If a manager is not warm, friendly, knowledgeable, and inviting over the phone, they probably don't value your business.
+If a manager is not warm, friendly, knowledgeable, and inviting over the phone, they will not be accommodating when you become a customer, and they probably don't value your business.

 - Are you looking for "climate controlled"?
 Ask whether units are cooled by air conditioning or by a cooler.
 You will pay a premium for an air conditioned unit but the benefit is humidity control along with temperature control.
 Ask if you will still be charged the same high price in the winter when air conditioning is not necessary.
 A cooler can provide moderate temperature control until our summer monsoon season starts.
 At that point the humidity level is so high it is hard for the coolers to be fully effective.
 Another thing to consider if selecting a climate controlled unit that is cooled with an evaporative cooler is the level of moisture/humidity in the unit- this is something you need to keep in mind if you are storing paintings/artwork or electronics.

 - How long is the contract term?
 Most self storage facilities, I-10 Self Storage included, are month-to-month.
 It is rare to find one that will lock you in for more than one month at a time but it is always good to ask.
+If you get the first month for free you will be required to stay for at least 2 months.
 Do you need the unit short term?
 Most facilities will not do short term rentals- they prefer you to rent for an entire month.
 Sometimes people just need a place to put things for a week or a few days if they are having carpets cleaned/installed, if their home floods, or just until their next home is secured.
 We are happy to accommodate short term rentals, eve if it is just storing your car or trailer overnight.